Gaotrees/caffe-doc/Related-Projects.md

 Visit the [project page](http://val.serc.iisc.ernet.in/expresso) for installation details and links to text/video tutorials.

+***

+**Deep Visualization Toolbox** is an open source software tool that lets you probe deep networks by feeding them an image (or a live webcam feed) and watching the reaction of every unit.
+You can also select individual units to view pre-rendered visualizations of what that neuron “wants to see most”.

+Visit the [deep-vis project page](http://yosinski.com/deepvis) and the @yosinski project at https://github.com/yosinski/deep-visualization-toolbox

+***

+**Caffe with Spearmint** integrates the deep learning framework with spearmint bayesian hyperparamter optimization to automate parameter search.

+Visit the @kuz project at https://github.com/kuz/caffe-with-spearmint

 ## Other Useful Components

 * Fast object proposal LPO by @philkr https://github.com/philkr/lpo